If you prick us, do we not bleed? If you tickle us, do we not laugh?

 While rhetorical questions are effective literary devices, you should know when using a rhetorical question is worthwhile and if it adds value to the piece of writing.

 If you are struggling with rhetorical questions and are wondering how to get them right, don’t worry.
-We at Writers Per Hour can help you write an essay using the correct literary devices, such as rhetorical questions, that will only alleviate your writing.
+Our professional essay writing service can help you write an essay using the correct literary devices, such as rhetorical questions, that will only alleviate your writing.